-Yes Partic al No Exempted No Applic t able Exp olanation Yes Partial No Exempted Not Applicable Explanation 3.4.
-RELATIONS WITH CUSTOMERS AND SUPPLIERS 4.1.2-The agenda and minutes of board meetings indicate that 3.4.1-The company measured its customer satisfaction, and operated to ensure full customer satisfaction. Х the Board of Directors discussed and approved strategy, ensured resources were adequately allocated, and monitored company and management performance.
-3.4.2-Customers are notified of any delays in handling their requests. Х 4.2.
-ACTIVITIES OF THE BOARD OF DIRECTORS 3.4.3-The company complied with the quality standards with respect to its products and services. х 4.2.1-The Board of Directors documented its meetings and reported its activities to the shareholders. Х 3.4.4-The company has in place adequate controls to protect the confidentiality of sensitive information and business secrets of its customers and suppliers. Х 4.2.2-Duties and authorities of the members of the Board of Directors are disclosed in the annual report. Х 3.5.
-ETHICAL RULES AND SOCIAL RESPONSIBILITY 4.2.3-The Board has ensured the company has an internal control framework adequate for its activities, size and complexity. Х 3.5.1-The board of the corporation has adopted a code of ethics, disclosed on the corporate website. Х 4.2.4- Information on the functioning and effectiveness of the internal control system is provided in the annual report. х 3.5.2-The company has been mindful of its social responsibility and has adopted measures to prevent corruption and bribery. Х 4.2.5-The roles of the Chairman and Chief Executive Officer are separated and defined. Х 4.1.
-ROLE OF THE BOARD OF DIRECTORS 4.2.7-The Board of Directors ensures that the Investor Relations 4.1.1-The Board of Directors has ensured strategy and risks do not threaten the long-term interests of the company, and that effective risk management is in place. department and the corporate governance committee work effectively.
-The Board works closely with them when communicating and settling disputes with shareholders. Х 4.2.8-The company has subs-
+Yes Partial No Exempted Not Applicable Explanation 3.4.
+RELATIONS WITH CUSTOMERS AND SUPPLIERS 3.4.1-The company measured its customer satisfaction, and operated to ensure full customer satisfaction. Х 3.4.2-Customers are notified of any delays in handling their requests.
+X 3.4.3-The company complied with the quality standards with respect to its products and services.
+X 3.4.4-The company has in place adequate controls to protect the confidentiality of sensitive information and business secrets of its customers and suppliers. Х 3.5.
+ETHICAL RULES AND SOCIAL RESPONSIBILITY 3.5.1-The board of the corporation has adopted a code of ethics, disclosed on the corporate website. Х 3.5.2-The company has been mindful of its social responsibility and has adopted measures to prevent corruption and bribery. Х 4.1.
+ROLE OF THE BOARD OF DIRECTORS 4.1.1-The Board of Directors has ensured strategy and risks do not threaten the long-term interests of the company, and that effective risk management is in place. Х